Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

-In deriving the results above, we used the fact that our theory is a close cousin of Heegard-Floer knot homology which categorifies the Alexander polynomial, and comes from a theory based on $\mathfrak{gl}_{1|1}$, instead of $\mathfrak{su}_2$.
+In deriving the results above, we used the fact that our theory is a close cousin of Heegaard-Floer knot homology which categorifies the Alexander polynomial, and comes from a theory based on $\mathfrak{gl}_{1|1}$, instead of $\mathfrak{su}_2$.

-Heegard-Floer theory counts holomorphic maps ${\rm D} \rightarrow Y_0$, where $Y_0 = Sym^d{\cal A}$ much in the same way as ours does, except that the Maslov index and equivariant grades are different, because the target spaces are different.
-In particular, Maslov index of Heegard-Floer theory is related to ours by \beq _{HF}(y) = { ind}(y) + i(y) \eeq There is a formulation of Heegard-Floer theory in terms of a Landau-Ginsburg model which parallels the theory at hand and arises from string theory, see \cite{A3, ALR} for more detail.
+Heegaard-Floer theory counts holomorphic maps ${\rm D} \rightarrow Y$, where $Y = Sym^d{\cal A}$ much in the same way as ours does, except that the Maslov index and equivariant grades are different, because the target spaces are different.
+In particular, Maslov index of Heegaard-Floer theory is related to ours by \beq _{HF}(y) = { ind}(y) + i(y) \eeq There is a formulation of Heegaard-Floer theory in terms of a Landau-Ginsburg model which parallels the theory at hand and arises from string theory, see \cite{A3, ALR} for more detail.

 One way to understand the difference of Maslov indices is as follows.
-Recall that $Y$ and $Y_0$ differ in that $F^0$ is deleted from $Y$ but not from $Y_0$. $\Omega^{\otimes 2}$ which is a holomorphic section of $K_Y^{\otimes 2}$ with neither poles or zeros on $Y$, and which is used to define the homological ${\mathbb Z}$-grading on ${\MDy}$ does not correspond to a section of $K_{Y_0}^{\otimes 2}$.
-Instead, $K_{Y_0}$ has a different nowhere vanishing holomorphic section given by
+In Heegaard-Floer theory $Y$ comes equipped with the natural top holomorphic form